 Consult with your doctor before taking a decongestant if you’re currently taking any other medications.
 You shouldn’t take more than one decongestant at a time.
 Although they might have separate active ingredients, you may still put yourself at risk for an interaction.

 Nasal Spray Decongestants

-Although they may provide temporary relief from congestion, this form of decongestant delivery is especially prone to inducing tolerance for the drug, and may result in “rebound” congestion that leaves the user feeling worse than when he started.
-Examples of these topical decongestant nasal sprays include oxymetazoline (Afrin), phenylephrine (Neo-synephrine), and pseudoephedrine (Sudafed).
+Nasal spray decongestants may provide temporary relief from congestion.
+However, they’re especially prone to inducing tolerance for the drug.
+This tolerance may result in “rebound” congestion that leaves the user feeling worse than before treatment.
+Examples of these nasal sprays include:

-Controlled studies have shown that the combination of an antihistamine drug and a decongestant is better at relieving the symptoms of allergic rhinitis due to seasonal inhalant allergies (“hay fever”) than either of the individual drugs taken alone.
-Although these drugs only offer symptomatic relief, and should be used with some caution, they can be an important weapon in the ongoing battle against the misery of allergies.
+Studies have shown that the combination of an antihistamine drug and a decongestant is better at relieving the symptoms of allergic rhinitis due to seasonal inhalant allergies.
+These drugs only offer symptomatic relief and should be used with some caution.
+But they can be important weapons in the ongoing battle against the misery of allergies.

 Sometimes taking decongestants aren’t enough to alleviate severe nasal allergy symptoms.
 If you’re still having bothersome symptoms despite taking medications, it may be time to see a doctor.
 The AAFP recommends seeing a doctor if your symptoms don’t improve after two weeks.
 You should also call a doctor if you develop a fever or severe sinus pain.
 This could indicate sinusitis or a more severe condition.